Scott County Iowa Geneological Society: Bridging Past and Future Generations

 Meeting will be held 1st Saturday of each month with the following exception: September the 2nd Saturday — No meeting in January or July

-–May 4, 2024, 1-3pm — “Genealogy Bring and Share with Mike Thomas – Do you have an interesting ancestor you’d love to tell others about?
+–April 5, 2025 – 1pm-3pm – Meeting Room B, Main – ‘Genealogy Bring and Share with Mike Thomas’ – Do you have an interesting ancestor you’d love to tell others about?
 What about an object that holds a memory of a special ancestor?
-Or, have you found a great website you think others would want to know about?
+Or have you found a great website you think others would want to know about?
 Do you have a story about a brick wall you’ve gotten over?
-Is there a great genealogy search tip you can share? — During the meeting, we’ll spend a brief time looking at some of the ways to share a story about an ancestor, their possession, or the genealogy research tip you have; one person, object, or tip at a time.
+Is there a great genealogy search tip you can share? – During the meeting, we’ll spend a brief time looking at some of the ways to share a story about an ancestor or about a memento.
+Then we’ll give you some time to organize your thoughts and maybe jot down some ideas.
+Finally, we’ll spend time taking turns and sharing about that ancestor, their possession, or the genealogy research tip you have; one person, object, or tip at a time.
 If people have more than one thing to share, we will go around as many times as the meeting hour allows.
 Feel free to bring an object or a photo of the ancestor you plan to share.
-Of course, you are welcome to come and observe even if you don’t wish to share. – Scheduled for in person and virtually.
+Of course, you are welcome to come and observe even if you don’t wish to share.

 RICHARDSON-SLOANE SPECIAL COLLECTIONS & DAVENPORT LIBRARY PROGRAMS